DeepLabCut/DeepLabCut/docs/functionDetails.md

 ### (F) Create Training Dataset

 **CRITICAL POINT:** Only run this step **where** you are going to train the network.
 If you label on your laptop but move your project folder to Google Colab or AWS, lab server, etc, then run the step below on that platform!
-If you labeled on a Windows machine but train on Linux, this is fine as of 2.0.4!
+If you labeled on a Windows machine but train on Linux, this is fine as of 2.0.4+!
 You simply will be asked if you want to convert the data, and it will be done automatically! (it saves file sets as both Linux and Windows for you).

 As a reminder, if you move your project folder, you must **only** change the `project_path` in the main config.yaml file - that's it - no need to change the video paths, etc!
 Your project is fully portable.

+As a reminder, if you run this on the cloud, before importing `deeplabcut` you need to suppress GUIs.
 As you see in our [demo notebooks](https://github.com/AlexEMG/DeepLabCut/blob/master/examples/Colab_DEMO_mouse_openfield.ipynb) for running DLC training, evaluation, and novel video analysis on the Cloud, you must first supress GUIs - server computers don't have a screen you can interact with.
 So, before you launch ipython, run `export DLClight=True` (see more tips in the full PDF user-guide).

 Combining the labeled datasets from all the videos and splitting them will create train and test datasets.
 The training data will be used to train the network, while the test data set will be used for evaluating the network.
 The